 Incident Only Agreements are not on a national template or dispatch priority list.
-Resources will be hired and ordered using the established rates in the Great Basin Chapter 20 supplement of the Interagency Incident Business Management Handbook.
+Resources will be hired and ordered using the established rates in the Great Basin Chapter 20 supplement of the NWCG Standards for Interagency Incident Business Management (SIIBM).

-Once the local DPL is exhausted the unit shall request from the neighboring dispatch centers or send the order to GBCC via ROSS.
-After all DPLs have been exhausted and/or if the date and time cannot be met, a qualified Contracting Officer may sign up equipment that meets the specifications and inspection requirements.
+Once the local DPL is exhausted the unit shall request from the neighboring dispatch centers or send the order to GBCC via IROC.
+After all DPLs have been exhausted and/or if the date and time cannot Equipment / Supplies Chapter 40 be met, a qualified Contracting Officer may sign up equipment that meets the specifications and inspection requirements.
 Equipment currently on agreement within the VIPR system should not be signed up on an Incident Only EERA.
-See Interagency Incident Business Management Handbook Ch20 Page 20-7 & 20-8.
+See NWCG Standards for Interagency Incident Business Management (SIIBM) Chapter 20.

-When hiring with "Fill with Agreement", an "agency identifier" will be used, designating the state and private ownership (e.g., NV-PRI), this will serve to identify the resource as privately owned equipment rather than an agency resource.
+When hiring with "Fill with Agreement", an "agency identifier" will be used, designating the state and private ownership (e.g. NV-PRI), this will serve to identify the resource as privately owned equipment rather than an agency resource.

-NATIONAL EMERGENCY RENTAL VEHICLE (NERV)
+• NATIONAL EMERGENCY RENTAL VEHICLE (NERV)

-The National Emergency Rental Vehicle (NERV) program is a single portal for placing rental vehicle orders, nationwide. https://sites.google.com/a/firenet.gov/nerv/home o Vehicles for employees who are not self-sufficient such as ADs and State Cooperators.
+The National Emergency Rental Vehicle (NERV) program is a single portal for placing rental vehicle orders, nationwide. https://sites.google.com/a/firenet.gov/nerv/home